manuel-serrano/icfp2024-sudoku/README.md

-This is because the variable `i` is only known when the `pragma` form executes but to decide when executing that form the HipHop compiler needs to calculte the complete list of signal dependencies.
-For that it collects all the signals _syntactically_ mentionned in the expression and generates a code that check them, before the reaction starts.
+This is because the variable `i` is only known when the `pragma` form executes but to decide when executing that form the HipHop compiler needs to compute the complete list of signal dependencies.
+For that it collects all the signals _syntactically_ mentioned in the expression and generates a code that check them, before the reaction starts.
 This is when the error above is triggered.